geophile/marcel/README.md

 What's New
 ----------

-Streams can now be stored to and loaded from myfiles, as well as environment variables.
+Streams can now be stored to and loaded from files, as well as environment variables.
 For example, to store the stream resulting from ls in variable `myfiles`:

 ```shell script